mrkmg/type-rest/README.md

 TypeRestDefaults.fetchImplementation = fetch;
 ```

-TypeRest will attempt to use `window.fetch`, `global.fetch`, then to
+TypeRest will attempt to use `window.fetch`, `global.fetch`, and then to
 import `node-fetch`.
-If none of those are available and a custom
+If none of those are available, and a custom
 implementation is not set, an error will throw on every request.

 ### Instance Options